 Before a research project involving human subjects is initiated, it must be reviewed and approved by an Institutional Review Board (IRB).
 Through its Federalwide Assurance (FWA), the FHCRC is held accountable to federal agencies that have established guidelines for the use of human subjects in research.

-The FHCRC Institutional Review Office (IRO) provides administrative support for three Institutional Review Boards.
+The FHCRC Institutional Review Office (IRO) provides administrative support for the Fred Hutch Institutional Review Boards.
 The IRO provides assistance to investigators who are preparing IRB applications and maintains records of IRB reviews and approvals.

 For IRB and IRO policies and practices, see the IRB Policies page.Other Administrative Offices and Committees that Support Investigators with Human Subjects Protection